FFMG/myoddweb.classifier/readme.md

 - Updated to 1.6.* engine.
 - Added log options, (level + retention time)
 - Added log viewer.
+- Fixed setup to we don't check x64 registry.

 #### 0.6.0.1 - 0.6.0.5 (20/04/2017)
 - Added debug log messages to time how slow classification is.